ibukunoluwaM/ibukunoluwaM/README.md

 ## 🚀 About Me
 I'm currently getting familiar with HTML, CSS and JavaScript.
-I always very passionate and interested in learning new things especially when tech-related. i'm very open to new opportunities and learning experiences.
+I'm always very passionate and interested in learning new things especially when tech-related. i'm very open to new opportunities and learning experiences.

 ## 🛠 Skills